 Breastfeeding after a C section

-I want you to know that it is possible to breastfeed successfully after having had a cesarean section.
+It is possible to breastfeed successfully after having had a cesarean section.

 If you are pregnant right now, it’s useful to get as much information as you can in advance of the birth to prepare for such a possibility.